Mobile Filmmaking camp is just what you need!

 You will use the iPhone/iPod’s built in Camera App to record video and the free iMovie app to edit your video clips, all on your smart device.
 We will also look at alternative apps - some free, some for a cost - to use to edit and record video, but instruction during the camp will only be on the Camera and iMovie apps.

-A Second Year at the University of Virginia, Caroline is a serious social media and Instagram expert.
-A Senior at VES, Anna knows the ins and outs of using photos and video to get a message across.
+Two university and/or upper class high school students who are serious social media and Instagram experts as well as knowledgeable about the ins and outs of using photos and video to get a message across.

 Interested and want more information?